Display mannequins turn into art at New York exhibition

-NEW YORK Mannequins, usually used to display garments, turn into art objects themselves in a new exhibition dedicated to mannequin designer and manufacturer Ralph Pucci.
+NEW YORK, April 1 Mannequins, usually used to display garments, turn into art objects themselves in a new exhibition dedicated to mannequin designer and manufacturer Ralph Pucci.

 "Ralph Pucci: The Art of the Mannequin" at New York's Museum of Arts and Design is the first exhibition to explore the work of Pucci, who is widely recognised for his innovative approach to the more familiar and ubiquitous mannequin form.